✔ The 1.5-year programme was cancelled after just six months

-One sneaky catch that the government currently has hiding in a hyperlinked PDF under “Notes to editors” is that your secondary measure can’t be subsidised at a higher amount than your primary measure.
+One sneaky catch that the government initially hid in a hyperlinked PDF under “Notes to editors” in its press release is that your secondary measure can’t be subsidised at a higher amount than your primary measure.

 So for instance, if the government subsidises £247 of your cavity wall insulation costs, and you’d like to get two double-glazed windows at £1,280, you’ll only qualify for another £247 subsidy.

 This works out as a 19% subsidy, compared to the 67% you would expect.